dslc/raspberry-pi-openal-tests/README.md

 # MP3 streaming tests

-Some basic tests with MP3 streaming using libCURL, the mpg123 library and the OpenAL API.
+Some basic MP3 streaming tests using libCURL, the mpg123 library and the OpenAL API.
+The primary target is the Raspberry Pi - but these tests should compile and run on most / all Linux systems.

 # Building